Instructions for Authors

 3. Materials and Methods: Specific experimental methods should be sufficiently detailed for others to repeat the experiments unequivocally.
 Apparatus, reagents, and biological materials used in the study should be incorporated.
 List devices of a specialized nature or instruments may vary in performance.
 Biological materials should be identified by scientific name (genus, species and authority) and cultivar, if appropriate, together with the site from which the samples obtained.

 4. Results and Discussion: Results and discussion may be presented in separate sections or combined into a single section.
-Be complete but concise in discussion findings, comparing results with previous work and proposing explanations for the results observed.
+Be complete but concise in discussing findings by stating if the hypothesis is accepted or not and by comparing results with previous work and proposing explanations for the results observed.
 All data must be accompanied by appropriate statistical analyses.

 Tables